 - Have potluck dinners with your neighbors and take turns hosting.
 You’ll be eating better and getting to know your neighbors at the same time.

-- Cook on your outdoor grill—but only outdoors.
+- If the weather allows, cook on your outdoor grill—but only outdoors.
 Due to the possibility of fumes and fire, never use an outdoor grill indoors.
 Here are a few great recipes and tips for the grill.

-- If the weather is cold enough, fill clean plastic milk jugs with water and put them outside to freeze solid.
+- If it’s cold enough outside, fill clean plastic milk jugs with water and put them outside to freeze solid.
 Put these jugs into coolers, which can serve as temporary refrigerators for food supplies.

-- Protect water pipes from freezing by wrapping them with layers of newspapers and then plastic wrap.
+- In winter, keep pipes from freezing by turning on a slow trickle of water.
+Protect water pipes from freezing by wrapping them with layers of newspapers and then plastic wrap.
 See more tips for preventing frozen pipes.